133rd New York Infantry Regiment

-The 133rd New York Volunteer Infantry (aka "2nd Regiment Metropolitan Guard") was an infantry regiment in the Union Army during the American Civil War.
+The 133rd New York Volunteer Infantry (a.k.a.
+"2nd Regiment Metropolitan Guard") was an infantry regiment in the Union Army during the American Civil War.

 Service

 The 133rd New York Infantry Regiment was organized at New York City, New York and mustered in for three-years service on September 24, 1862, under the command of Colonel Leonard D. H. Currie.

 The regiment was attached to Abercrombie's Division, Defenses of Washington, D.C., to November 1862.
 Grover's Brigade, Banks' New Orleans Expedition, to December 1862.
 Grover's Division, Department of the Gulf, to January 1863.
 2nd Brigade, 3rd Division, XIX Corps, Department of the Gulf, to October 1863.
 Defenses of New Orleans, Louisiana, to April 1864.
 1st Brigade, 2nd Division, XIX Corps, to June 1864.
 3rd Brigade, 1st Division, XIX Corps, Department of the Gulf, to July 1864, and Army of the Shenandoah, Middle Military Division, to February 1865.
 3rd Brigade, 1st Provisional Division, Army of the Shenandoah, to April 1865.
 3rd Brigade, Dwight's Division, Defenses of Washington, D.C., XXII Corps, to June 1865.

 Recruits were transferred to the 90th New York Volunteer Infantry on May 31, 1865.
 The 133rd New York Infantry mustered out of service June 6, 1865.